kiboschool/course-c4s-writing/src/communicating-for-success/drafting/how-to-enjoy-writing-get-into-flow.md

 1. Clear goals.
 2. Feedback on how you are progressing towards those goals.
 3. Focus on the task at hand.
 You need to avoid distractions when trying to get into flow.
-4. An appropriate balance between skill level and the level of the challenge to avoid:
+4. An appropriate balance between skill level and the level of the challenge.
+This allows you to avoid:
-    1. Anxiety.
-I.e. when the challenge level is significantly above your skill level.
+    1. **Anxiety**. i.e. when the challenge level is significantly above your skill level.
-    2. Boredom.
-I.e. when your skill level is significantly above the challenge level.
+    2. **Boredom**. i.e. when your skill level is significantly above the challenge level.
     Finding the right balance will leave you feeling engaged but not overwhelmed.

 > 📺 Watch the following video on triggering flow.